Margaritaville: Content

 The song is about a man spending an entire season at a beach resort community, with three verses that describe his day-to-day activities.
 In the first verse, he passes his time playing guitar on his front porch and watching tourists sunbathe, all the while eating sponge cake and waiting for a pot of shrimp to boil.
 In the second verse, he has nothing to show for his time except a tattoo of a woman that he cannot remember getting.
-In the third and final verse, he steps on a discarded pull-tab, cutting his heel and ruining the flip-flops he is wearing, then returns home to ease his pain with a fresh batch of margaritas.
-In live performances, he sang "I broke my leg twice, I had to limp on back home".
+In the third and final verse, he steps on a discarded detachable pull-tab, cutting his heel and ruining the flip-flops he is wearing, then returns home to ease his pain with a fresh batch of margaritas.
+In live performances, Buffet sang "I broke my leg twice, I had to limp on back home".

 The three choruses indicate that the narrator is pondering his recent failed romance, and his friends are telling him that his former girlfriend is at fault.
 The last line of each shows his shifting attitude toward the situation: first "it's nobody's fault," then "hell, it could be my fault," and finally "it's my own damn fault."

 Buffett revealed during the recording of an episode of CMT's Crossroads with the Zac Brown Band that "Margaritaville" was actually supposed to be recorded by Elvis Presley, but Presley died the same year the song was released (he declined the offer before the song could be recorded).

-Lost verse

-There is a "lost verse" to this song, as described by Buffett, which he often added when performing in concert, which was reputedly edited out before recording the song in order to make the song more radio friendly.
-The song was shortened even further for the single edit: